 SUST 3096.
 Research in Sustainability.
 1-3 Credits.

 Directed research with a GW faculty member.
-The faculty member directing the research will assign work, such as papers and assigned reading, as appropriate.
+The faculty member directing the research assigns work, such as papers and assigned reading, as appropriate.

 SUST 3097.
 Culminating Experience in Sustainability.
 1-3 Credits.